geoserver/geoserver/doc/en/user/source/webadmin/tilecache/layers.rst

 Layer information
 -----------------

-For each layer being cached by GeoWebCache, the following information is available:
+For each layer cached by GeoWebCache, the following information is available.

 Disk Quota
 ~~~~~~~~~~

 The maximum amount of disk space that can be used for this layer.
-Will be set to :guilabel:`N/A` (unbounded) by default, unless :ref:`webadmin_tilecaching_diskquotas` are enabled.
+By default, this will be set to :guilabel:`N/A` (unbounded) unless :ref:`webadmin_tilecaching_diskquotas` are enabled.

 Disk Used
 ~~~~~~~~~